strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 ```

 ::: tip
-If you see the following issue while running the `git push` command: `'heroku' does not appear to be a git repository`,
+If you see the following issue while running the `git push` command: `'heroku' does not appear to be a git repository`, run the following command: `heroku git:remote -a your-app-name`.
 :::

 ## File Uploads